 In December 2013, the Senate took a mammoth step forward when it passed SR 273.
 The resolution tasked Econsult Solutions with conducting a study that would measure the economic impact of online gambling.

 Pennsylvania is currently home to 12 land-based casinos.
 Together they create the second-largest gambling economy in the US.
 It’s hard to believe that the industry was non-existent just over a decade ago.

 The ball got rolling in 2004, when lawmakers authorized 61,000 slot machines at existing horse tracks, resorts and slot parlors.
 Concurrently, the state set up the Pennsylvania Gaming Control Board.
 The PGCB would issue licenses and provide regulatory oversight for the nascent industry.

 On December 20, 2006, six licenses for existing horse racing venues and five more for standalone casino were awarded.
 Of the 11 licensed operators, 10 opened or expanded their facilities by 2010.
 And by 2011, two Category 3 casinos — Valley Forge and Lady Luck Nemacolin — had also flipped over the open sign.

 The industry took a monumental step forward in early 2010, with the legalization of table games — including poker — at slots casinos.
-By July 2010, top earners Sands Bethlehem, Parx Casino, and Harrah’s Chester (later rebranded as Harrah’s Philadelphia) had all instituted table games.
+By July 2010, top earners Sands Bethlehem, Parx, and Harrah’s had all instituted table games.